Symbolic Neural Generation with Applications to Lead Discovery in Drug Design: Symbolic Neural Generation

+These observations suggest that it can be impractical to search ${\mathcal F}$ for a suitable $(H,X)$ pair.
+The implementation we use for real applications below uses $\geq_{\mathcal H}$ and a ``goodness'' score associated with $(H,X)$ pairs to drive a a greedy search.
+This reduces the size of the search-space substantially, at the cost of returning a locally optimal $(H,X)$ pair.

+\paragraph{Note on Probabilistic Extension.} We note two sources of uncertainty in hybrid neurosymbolic systems: (a) The symbolic hypotheses may not all be equally likely, given data and background knowledge; (b) The neural generator is usually stochastic and the support-sets are samples to which we can attach a probability (of obtaining the sample under the sampling distribution conditioned by $H$ and $B$).
+Accounting for these uncertainties will require an extension to a probabilistic semantics that specifies a probability distribution over the elements of ${\mathcal F}$.
+For the present, the scoring function we use in the implementation to weigh $(H,X)$ pairs can be viewed as an implicit specification of an underlying distribution.

-We now have most of the pieces needed to describe what we mean by a symbolic neural generator.
-Additionally, we may know beforehand some elements of ${\cal U}$ for which $\Phi(\cdot)$ is true or false.
-These provided as pairs of subsets from $2^{\mathcal U} \times 2^{\mathcal U}$, which we denote by $\mathcal E$.
-Then, the fibred-poset constructions we have described allow us to specify a class of functions we call \textit{symbolic neural generators}.
+In addition to the sets defined so far, we may know beforehand some elements of ${\cal U}$ for which $\Phi(\cdot)$ is true or false.
+These are provided as pairs of subsets from $2^{\mathcal U} \times 2^{\mathcal U}$, which we denote by $\mathcal E$.
+We can now specify a class of functions we call \textit{symbolic neural generators}.

-\begin{mydefinition}[Symbolic Neural Generator] Let $\mathcal U, \mathcal B, \mathcal E, \mathcal H$ be as above.
-Let $(\mathcal H,\ge_{\mathcal H})$ be a partially ordered by extensions as in Defn. \ref{def:pohyp}.
-Then each element of $\mathcal H$ is associated with a fibred-poset as in Defn. \ref{def:fiber}, which results in the total poset $\mathcal F$ arising from the Grothendieck construction in Defn. \ref{def:groth}.
-Let ${\cal T}$ be a (weighted) fibred poset extending $\mathcal F$ (Defn.~\ref{def:probext}).
-Then a Symbolic Neural Generator is a function $SNG: {\cal E} \times {\cal B} \to {\cal T}$. \end{mydefinition} The general principle of a symbolic base combined with neural-fibres can be applied to characterise systems in each of the cases (A)--(D) in Fig.~\ref{fig:categ_table}.
-The details are provided in the appendix \ref{app:hybridext}.